sta426hs2018/brainstorm-group8_microarray/README.md

 # Microarray

 Summary: A means to measure or detect simultaneously the expression of a large number of genes.
-This is especially useful to compare the expression under different conditions, after specifying a reference DNA or RNA having the same expression level thourghout.
+This is especially useful to compare the expression under different conditions, after specifying a reference DNA or RNA having the same expression level throughout.

 Useful Links: